World Breastfeeding Week 2019

 - Delays menstruation.
 Breastfeeding your baby around the clock—no bottles or formula—will delay ovulation, which means delayed menstruation.

 Well, it is a well-known fact that breastfeeding is anyways beneficial to the baby and the mother.
-If you have any doubt regarding the duration of breastfeeding and when to wean then you should consult your pediatric, she is the one who can guide you well.
+If you have any doubt regarding the duration of breastfeeding and when to wean then you should consult your pediatric, he is the one who can guide you well.
+Dr. Ankur Sethi is of the top child specialist near me.
+He has an experience of 17 years in the field of pediatrics.
+Consult him if your ward is facing any health issue.

 (People Also Like To Read: Talk To Your Kids About Sex: You are The Most Important Influencer)